Drasungor/aligned-hackathon-oct-2024/README.md

 ```

 Then, the user will be prompted for his keystore file password and asked if he wants to add some ethers in
+aligned (as a requirement of the hackathon, we are using the Holesky network).
+After choosing our answer,
-aligned.
-After choosing our answer, the proof generationg will start.
+the proof generationg will start.

 ![Proof generation start](/imgs/proof_generation_start.png)